RubenSab/Stackade/README.md

 ---
 ## 2.2.
 Operations

-For ease of description, when appliable, arguments (pops) of operators are written as:
+For ease of description, when applicable, arguments (pops) of operators are written as:

 - `A(type)`: the element on top of the stack (of assumed type on the right) before operator's execution.
 - `B(type)`: the element below A (of assumed type on the right) before operator's execution.